-It is obvious that when someone is having trouble opening a door or carrying large packages might need help.
-But when your disability is not readily apparent, people may not know how to assist you.
+It is pretty obvious that a person might need some help if they are struggling to open a door or attempting to carry several large packages out of a store.
+But what if a person is standing at the top of a dimly lit set of stairs or trying to find an open seat at a coffee shop?
+Is it obvious to others that they might need help?
+Hmmm.
+When your disability is not visible, people may not know how to approach or offer to assist you.
 Speak up about your needs to get the best outcomes.
 I ask for Help all the time.
 Among other requests, I ask people to read menus – Including desserts, tell me who is in a room, or give me details about the clothing on the 50% off clearance rack.
 I love me a good bargain!

 This can save you a whole boatload of frustration.
-When something is not visible, it can be easily forgotten.
-Sometimes I need to regularly remind friends and family to guide me through crowded areas, or give me a little more detail when describing a person, place, or thing.
+When a disability is not visible, it can easily be forgotten.
+I need to regularly remind friends and family to guide me through crowded areas, or give me a little more detail when describing a person, place, or thing.
 Maybe it’s just me, but I need all the damn details!
 I know most people try their best, yet it’s easy to slip back into familiar habits after a while.

 When I feel the need to, I tell people about my vision loss right up front.
 Let’s be real, you’re not going to be able to see your name, or number appear on a little screen to tell you it’s your turn, or see important graphics if you’re in a meeting with a PowerPoint type of presentation.
 Yeah, those might be times you want to mention your invisible disability.
 Recently, I took a new weight training class at the gym.
 Before class, I let the instructor know I was legally blind, and needed to be in the front row.
 This way, I could follow her a little bit better, and I could easily ask for clarifications.
 It would also explain any silly mistakes I made.